AndreiBarbuOz/uipath-doc-manipulation/README.md

 ### Outcome and document outgress
 The document generated at the previous stage is attached to an email and sent.
 The document is then moved to the `sent` folder.

+## Testing and development

+For most of the files in the `process\src` folder, an equivalent test file exists in the `process\tests` folder.